volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/00_Drc_with_Volumio.md

 Thanks to the plugin, you'll be able to apply __Digital Room Correction__ to your system.

+The plugin is able to generate filters in few clicks, using <a href="http://drc-fir.sourceforge.net/"> : DRC</a>

 ## What is DRC?

 The best thing is to read this <a href="https://en.wikipedia.org/wiki/Digital_room_correction"> : wikipedia DRC</a>